7 Skincare Rules Everyone With Freckles Should Know

 Check out your spots, too

-Much like self exams for breast cancer, this practice is about becoming familiar with your body so you will be aware as soon as something changes or starts to look suspicious.
-Making a habit of looking yourself over from head-to-toe will allow for early detection and intervention if a problem were to arise with your skin.
+Much like self-exams for breast cancer, this practice is about becoming familiar with your body so you will be aware as soon as something changes or starts to look suspicious.
+Making a habit of looking yourself over from head-to-toe will, about once per month, allows for early detection and intervention if a problem were to arise with your skin.
 If your family has a history of skin cancer you should have a professional check once per year.
 These are surprising places you didn’t realize you could get skin cancer.

 Use topical antioxidants

 Antioxidants have long been praised as cancer fighters and when applied topically, they are great for the skin.
 According to New York City-based board-certified dermatologist Jessie Cheung, MD, serums containing antioxidants play an important rule in protecting the skin from the free radicals in the environment.
 Many dermatologists recommend Skinceuticals C E Ferulic serum.

 There are many benefits to exfoliating regularly, including removing dead skin cells, which allows your other skin products to penetrate your skin more deeply.
 For freckled individuals, exfoliating encourages healthy skin cell turnover, which helps your skin renew itself and stay healthy, according to Dr. Cheung.
 If you have freckled skin, exfoliate once or twice a week with a product like Kate Somerville Exfloikate Intensive Exfoliating Treatment.
 (Related: Don’t miss these face-washing mistakes you didn’t realize you were making.)